-The most important thing when mounting a rifle scope with rings is to be aware of the pressure needed to fasten the rings.
+The most important thing when mounting a rifle scope with 34mm scope rings is to be aware of the pressure needed to fasten the scope rings.
 Go over the limit and the structural integrity of the rifle scope will be compromised.
-Rings can also leave a visible mark if not tighten accordingly.
+Scope rings can also leave a visible mark if not tightened accordingly.
 The amount of torque should not exceed 2.2 Nm.

-34mm scope mount is usually at least 20mm wide, while with tactical scope mount the width can be as much as 32mm mounting rings.
+34mm scope rings are usually at least 20mm wide, while with tactical scope rings mount the width can be as much as 32mm mounting scope rings.

-A lot of different manufacturers are putting their 34mm scope mount on the market.
+A lot of different manufacturers are putting their 34mm scope rings mounts on the market.

 Scroll down to products